 Within the integrated JV, ENKA provided on-site management and supervision, engineering, cost and schedule control, procurement, quality assurance/control, testing and start-up, and environmental mitigation.

 The scope also included licensing and permit applications, utility and drainage system relocation, technology transfer, and public outreach, including the management of almost $100 million in specialty subcontractors for the Government.
 With almost 6,000 Turkish workers, it was one of our largest international direct-hire jobs.

-Construction works consist of 163 million cubic meters of excavation, 117 million cubic meters of fill, 1.2 million cubic meters of concrete, 24 thousand meters of pile, 450 thousand meters of drainage pipe, 16.5 million tons of subbase & CTB and 5.1 million tons of asphalt.
+Construction works consist of 163 million m3 of excavation, 117 million cubic meters of fill, 1.2 million m3 of concrete, 24 thousand meters of pile, 450 thousand meters of drainage pipe, 16.5 million tons of subbase & CTB and 5.1 million tons of asphalt.

 As with all our projects, ENKA implemented its ‘Zero Accidents’ safety policy.
 Our Lost-Time Injury rate for the project was 0.98 for a total of 27,449,339 staff-hours worked.

 |Daily Peak||Monthly Peak||Yearly Peak|

 - One of the largest single construction projects ever undertaken in Turkey